apache/camel/MIGRATION.md

 ### Routes with multiple inputs

 In Camel 2.x you could have 2 or more inputs to Camel routes, however this was not supported in all use-cases in Camel, and this functionality is seldom in use.
 This has also been deprecated in Camel 2.x.
-In Camel 3 we have removed the remaining code for specifying multipe inputs to routes, and its now only possible to specify exactly only 1 input to a route.
+In Camel 3 we have removed the remaining code for specifying multiple inputs to routes, and its now only possible to specify exactly only 1 input to a route.

 ### JSon DataFormat